dnfui/dnf-ui/README.md

 ## Why?

-I started DNF UI because I am not satisfied with the current graphical package management options on Fedora.
+As a long-time user of Synaptic I wanted a similar tool on Fedora.
-I want a package manager frontend that feels fast, reliable, and easy to understand in daily use.
+I want a package manager frontend which is fast, reliable, and easy to use.

-This project is also a practical way for me to learn more about libdnf5, GTK 4, and building a maintainable desktop application.
+This project is also a practical way for me to learn more about DNF, GTK 4, and building a maintainable desktop application.
 The goal is not to experiment for its own sake, but to build something genuinely useful for me and others.